 These calculations are used to determine or change the appropriate output for a given area.

 Miles Per Hour (MPH)

-Before you can make any of the other calibration calculations you have to know the speed of the sprayer.
+Before you can make any other calibration calculations, you need to know the speed of the sprayer.

-- Mark off a 200-foot course on terrain that is typical of your area.
+- Mark off a 200 ft course on terrain that is typical of your area.

 - Extend the booms of the sprayer.

-Drive the sprayer through the 200-foot course at least three times, and record the length of time of each run (in seconds).
-Start far enough away from the course that the sprayer can attain the desired speed before reaching the first marker and maintain it through the run.
+Drive the sprayer through the 200 ft course at least three times, and record the length of time of each run (in seconds).
+Start far enough away from the course so that the sprayer can attain the desired speed before reaching the first marker and maintain it through the run.

 Fill in the appropriate course distance and average time (in seconds) into the following formula to calculate the miles per hour (MPH) of your sprayer at the selected gear and RPM setting.